crckman/MicroAgentsDemo/README.md

 - Banking
 - Travel

-Each demo run on both a *mono* and *micro* agent architecture, for comparison.
+Each demo ran on both a *mono* and *micro* agent architecture, for comparison.

 Example: